Super NES CD-ROM: Conception

 Sony engineer Ken Kutaragi became interested in video game development after observing his daughter play games on Nintendo's Famicom video game console.
 Without full corporate approval, Kutaragi secretly designed the S-SMP audio chip for Nintendo's upcoming Super NES console.
-At the time, Sony was uninterested in the video game business, so most of his superiors did not approve of the project (and was nearly fired for doing so), but Kutaragi received support from Sony executive Norio Ohga, who allowed the project to proceed.
+At the time, Sony was uninterested in the video game business, so most of his superiors did not approve of the project (and he was nearly fired for doing so), but Kutaragi received support from Sony executive Norio Ohga, who allowed the project to proceed.

 Encouraged by the collaboration, and convinced that CD-ROMs (which Sony had co-developed with Philips) would eventually supplant cartridges, Kutaragi proposed a CD-ROM drive for the Super NES.
 Although Nintendo was initially skeptical, concerned about the slow load times of CD-ROM drives of the time, it permitted Sony to begin development after Kutaragi claimed the drive would be used for multimedia purposes rather than games.

 Development began in late 1988.
 The resulting project was a Sony-branded console called the PlayStation, designed to support both Super NES cartridges and a new CD-based format known as the Super Disc.
 Contemporaneous plans also reportedly called for the integration of the Super FX coprocessor developed by Argonaut Games for 3D graphics acceleration, which was used in games such as Star Fox.
-Jez San of Argonaut recalled that Nintendo and Sony initially wanted to add the Super FX chip in their new console, which would have allowed for built-in 3D graphics, and said that the chip was discussed as part of early technical proposals during negotiations with Sony and Nintendo.
+Jez San of Argonaut recalled that Nintendo and Sony initially wanted to add the Super FX chip into their new console, which would have allowed for rudimentary 3D graphics out of the box, and said that the chip was discussed as part of early technical proposals during negotiations with Sony and Nintendo.

 Under Sony's proposed agreement, the company would retain control over the Super Disc format and its software licensing, as well as reap the exclusive benefits from music and movie content on the platform—areas where Sony was aggressively expanding.
 Nintendo president Hiroshi Yamauchi found the terms unacceptable.
 He was already wary of Sony who had demanded game developers to use its expensive, proprietary audio tools for the S-SMP audio chip.
 He was also concerned by Sony's growing influence across music, film, and software.
 Yamauchi began to suspect that Nintendo was being used to advance Sony's ambitions of launching its own console.
 He soon began seeking an alternative partner.

 Turning to one of Sony's main rivals, Philips, Yamauchi dispatched Nintendo of America president Minoru Arakawa and executive Howard Lincoln to the Netherlands to negotiate a more favorable deal.
 As chronicled by David Sheff in his book Game Over, "[The Philips deal] was meant to do two things at once: give Nintendo back its stranglehold on software and gracefully f--k Sony."
-(Note: This is a censored quote from the original source) Nintendo's intent to go with Phillips for the CD-ROM add-on was publicly announced two days before Consumer Electronics Show in a May 1991 Seattle Times news report.
+(Note: This is a censored quote from the original source.)
+Unbeknownst to Sony, Nintendo's intent to go with Philips for the CD-ROM add-on was publicly announced two days before Consumer Electronics Show in a May 1991 Seattle Times news report.